urvalla/aerials/README.md

 ### JSON generation rules:
 - No extra spaces
-- Always use quotes for both fields and non-array/hash values ('')
+- Always use double quotes for keys and array/hash values ("")
-- Always replace quotes with '\
+- Always add slashes to double quotes (replace " with \")
 - Always use UTF8 (TODO)
 - Always sort by keys on each level (arrays should be sorted by values)
 - Always sort as strings